-Other Members of the Cabinet shall hold office for a term up to four years until:
+Other Members of the Cabinet, including the Deputy Leader, shall hold office for a term up to four years until:

 - a. they resign;

 - b. are no longer a councillor; or

 - c. the Leader removes them from office.

-- 6.5 Proceedings of Cabinet
+6.5 Proceedings of Cabinet

-Proceedings of Cabinet shall take place in accordance with the Cabinet Procedure Rules set out in this Constitution. set out in this Constitution.
+Proceedings of Cabinet shall take place in accordance with the Cabinet Procedure Rules set out in this Constitution.